ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

 ### Netwroking

+* `ip a` → Shows all the network interfaces & IPs.

+* `ip route`

+  * This shows where the packets are sent.
+  * The most specific route wins, local subnets bypass gateways, and the default route forwards unknown traffic to the router.

+* `hostname -I`

 * `nslookup` → Queries DNS servers to resolve domain names to IP addresses(and vice versa).

   * `nslookup amazon.com`